-South Carolina has seen its star rise again in the collegiate softball world, and head coach Beverly Smith has guided that process in her three years as head coach, as she oversees all aspects of the program and works most closely on the field with the pitchers.
+South Carolina has seen its star rise again in the collegiate softball world, and head coach Beverly Smith has guided that process in her four years as head coach.
+She oversees all aspects of the program and works most closely on the field with the pitchers.
 As a head coach, Smith's overall record is 119-109, becoming only the second Gamecock softball coach with over 100 career wins.

-The 2013 Gamecocks advanced into postseason play for the first time under Smith, earning spots in both the Southeastern Conference and NCAA Tournaments.
+The 2013 Gamecocks advanced into postseason play for the first time under Smith, earning spots in both the SEC and NCAA Tournaments.
 The Gamecocks set six team offensive records during the 34-25 campaign, including topping home run record set in 2012.
 The team scored a record 338 runs, held a .384 on-base percentage and slugged at a .450 clip.
 Closing the regular season with six wins in nine games, five coming on the road in SEC play, Smith led South Carolina to the SEC Tournament for the first time since 2007, where the Gamecocks defeated Kentucky in the first round.
 From there, the Gamecocks went to the Austin Regional, where they advanced to championship Sunday with two wins.

 Samie Garcia became the second Gamecock under Smith to garner Easton All-America accolades, taking a first-team spot in 2013.
 Garcia also made the All-SEC second team, joining Lauren Lackey as Gamecocks under Smith to earn both honors.
 Garcia also garnered a selection in the fourth round of the National Pro Fastpitch Draft, the first Gamecock under Smith to receive that distinction.
 Two of Smith's pitchers earned one of the SEC weekly awards in 2013 as well.
 In three years, Smith's teams have broken or re-broken 11 raw offensive team records.
 In per-game stats, Smith's teams now hold eight of the 16 categories tracked in the record book.
 As a head coach, Smith's overall record is 83-87.